mawerty/Is-Prime/README.md

 If you want to help with this project, you can make a pull request with an implementation for a language that hasn't been added before, or at least by giving it a star.

 #### Contributing guidelines
 If it's at all possible, name the function: `is_prime`.
 For the main parent class in OO languages, you should also name it `is_prime` (of course, only if it's possible in that language).
-Also, when you implement in some new language, do remember to implement an optimized version.
+Also, when you implement in some new language, do remember to implement an optimized version, and add that language to the list at the bottom of the readme.

 ## FAQ